 The Group's share of its associates' and joint ventures' post-acquisition profits or losses is aggregated as one line item and recognised in profit or loss.
-Its share of post-acquisition other comprehensive income.
+Its share of post-acquisition other comprehensive income is recognised in other comprehensive income.
 The cumulative post-acquisition movements are adjusted against the carrying amount of the investment.
 Dividends receivable from associates and joint ventures are recognised as a reduction in the carrying amount of the investment.